eth-cscs/manta-ws/README.md

 SOCKS5="socks5h://127.0.0.1:1080" cargo run
 ```

-### Start local web server to use web frontend
+## Start frontend

 ```
-d assets
+cd assets
 npm run dev
 ```

-Open a web browser and go to http://localhost:5173/
+Open a web browser and go to http://localhost:5173/ or go to the url shown by the npm dev web server after running `npm run dev` command

 ## Introduction